kennycason/kennycason/posts/2023-03-26-apple-watch-gpt.markdown

 2. Build apps.

 Having never built anything for the Apple Watch, I was pretty excited to get started and had a ton of ideas.
 Additionally, it has been almost 10 years since I last programmed in Swift to build a <a href="/posts/2014-10-26-swift-boxxle.html" target="blank">Boxxle Clone</a>.

+Recently, I have been following along with all the ChatGPT hype, of which I think is well deserved.
+You can see <a href="http://localhost:8080/tags/chatgpt.html" target="blank">other posts</a> I've written about ChatGPT, as well as <a href="https://github.com/kennycason/chatgpt" target="blank">numerous examples on GitHub</a> to demonstrate the range of problems it is capable of.

 The code can be found on GitHub, <a href="https://github.com/kennycason/watchgpt" target="blank">here</a>.